 5. Cultivating Sexual Fireworks

-The fifth step in developing couple goals is cultivating sexual fireworks.
+The fifth step in developing relationship goals is cultivating sexual fireworks.
 Most relationships are made up of a high and libido partner.
 The high libido partner pursues sex and the low libido partner proceeds to have obligation sex.
 When obligation sex becomes the norm the low libido partner usually develops resentment.
 However, if sexual advances by the high libido partner are constantly denied they develop resentment.
 It's a conundrum for most couples, which creates a vicious cycle where each partner begins waiting for their needs to be met before they meet their partner's needs.
 For example, the low libido partner will often say they need emotional intimacy before they are open to sexual intimacy.
 In contrast, high libido partners will say they need sexual intimacy to be open to emotional intimacy.
 The perfect standoff!
 The goal to a healthy sex life is for couples to first work through resentments, then build emotional intimacy through head/heart checks and regular dates, then add sensual activity together, such as cuddling, showering, or a sensual massage.
 After sensual activity when both partners are aroused or open to getting aroused things can turn sexual.
 However, sexual activity should be viewed as a buffet rather than intercourse or nothing.
 Low libido partners often aren't up for intercourse so they'll choose nothing.
 Instead, consider some nights you do everything above the waist, other nights you do everything manual below the waist, other nights you do everything oral below the waist, or other nights you both masturbate next to one another, etc. The preference for the night defers to the low libido partner to bring back voice and choice.
 This also benefits the high libido partner because some type of sexual activity will occur more frequently and their partner will be more engaged during it.

 6. Staying in Love